Crowdsourcing For Your Business Or Community

 Often, a passionate, informed crowd can much more powerful in generating ideas or offering solutions than an isolated individual, business or closed community.

-1) You discover a problem or a need.
+1) You identify and define a problem or a need.

 2) You broadcast that need online and call for solutions.

 3) An online crowd discovers that call and collectively contributes solutions.

 4) You use the crowd’s suggestions to choose a way to fix your problem and reward the individuals who developed that suggestion.

 5) In the end, you’ve fixed your problem and the passionate crowd gets that feel-good reward of helping someone out.
 Everybody wins.